OUR approach

 It is your right to experience support that:

-• is respectful, ethical and confidential
+is respectful, ethical and confidential

-• is congruent, curious, empathetic, suspends judgement and holds positive-regard
+is congruent, curious, empathetic, suspends judgement and holds positive-regard

-• witnesses you in your full experience and welcomes all parts of of you
+witnesses you in your full experience and welcomes all parts of of you

-• is political - systemic oppression within your experiences is recognised and named
+is political - systemic oppression within your experiences is recognised and named

-• values community care over individual self care
+values community care over individual self care

-• is informed by current evidence-based research
+is informed by current evidence-based research

-• recognises your lived experience, felt experience and prioritises your values
+recognises your lived experience, felt experience and prioritises your values

-• uses gender-neutral and inclusive language
+uses gender-neutral and inclusive language

-• welcomes all your feelings, even the hard ones
+welcomes all your feelings, even the hard ones

-• is reliable, consistent and authentic
+is reliable, consistent and authentic

-• encourages honest, authentic communication, including disagreement and feedback
+encourages honest, authentic communication, including disagreement and feedback

-• values transparency and authenticity
+values transparency and authenticity

-• gives you permission not to know or not have all the answers
+gives you permission not to know or not have all the answers

-• encourages curiosity and self-compassion
+encourages curiosity and self-compassion

-What we can’t offer
+What we can’t or won’t offer you in a session

 It’s imperative to understand therapy cannot solve systemic oppression.
 Neither is it about helping people tolerate further oppression.
 This is why the support you receive must be political and name the systems and structures of oppression that contribute to the pain, fear, anxiety, rage, anger, grief, shame, loneliness, sadness, violence and trauma surrounding why you’re here as well as contributing to being disembodied, disconnected from your pleasure, desire and sexuality.

-Sex therapy is rarely about helping you to have more or better sex and it isn’t about helping one person conform to another’s expectations, standard of desire or ideas of good sex - it’s just as valid to have a lower desire, to not want or enjoy sex as it is to want, enjoy or pursue these things.
-I do not give advice or tell you what you need to do, rather we collaborate - choices, options, pathways are offered and we work together to support you with tools, knowledge and practices that are most useful to you.
+Sex therapy isn’t necessarily about helping you to have more frequent sex and our goal isn’t focused on one person conforming to another’s expectations, standard of desire or ideas of good sex - it’s just as valid to have a lower desire, to not want or enjoy sex as it is to want, enjoy or pursue these things.
+Instead, we support you to figure out what you want, recognise what’s standing in the way of that and steps you can take to address the things that you can change.

 We do not work from a medical model and therefore the intention of our sessions is support and is not about being fixed, treated or cured.
-Treatment and pathologising approaches are tools of oppression and the medical model, where significant power imbalances are present and collaboration and choice are absent.
+Treatment, diagnoses and pathologising approaches are tools of oppression and the medical model, where significant power imbalances are present and collaboration and choice are absent.